Papooch/nestjs-cls/README.md

 Use the `ClsGuard` or `ClsInterceptor` to set up context with any other platform.
 This is still **experimental**, as there are no test and I can't guarantee it will work with your platform of choice.

 > If you decide to try this package with a platform that is not listed here, **please let me know** so I can add the compatibility notice.

+Below are listed platforms with which it is confirmed to work.

+### Websockets
+*Websocket Gateways* don't respect globally bound enhancers, therefore it is required to bind the `ClsGuard` or `ClsIntercetor` manually on the `WebscocketGateway`.
+(See [#8](https://github.com/Papooch/nestjs-cls/issues/8))

 # Namespaces (experimental)